Yesterday's events in Hajdú-Bihar country

-Two cars collided in Baltazár Dezső Street in Hajdúböszörmény on Tuesday early.
-As a result of the collision, one vehicle drifted and two other parked cars collided.
-The professional firefighters in Hajdúböszörmény inspected the vehicles and soaked up the oil on the road.
+The entire outbuilding of a family house burned down on Wednesday morning in Biri, Main Street.
+The professional firefighters of Szolgolya and Nyíradony extinguished the fire with several water jets using a breathing apparatus and a plug ladder.
+After that, the roof structure of the family house, which was built with an outbuilding, was also inspected.

-The roof of a detached house was demolished by the wind in Komadi on Main Street.
-Municipal firefighters in Komád manually replaced the slipped tiles through a plug ladder.
+Late in the afternoon, a car drove into a concrete pit in Kaba, Mácsai Sándor Street.
+A volunteer firefighter from Kaba and professional firefighters from Püspökladány marched in to inspect the vehicle and perform a power outage.

-The chimney of a house caught fire yesterday afternoon in Furtán on Petőfi Street.
-The professional firefighters of Berettyóújfalu removed the glowing smoldering parts with the help of a chimney cleaning ball.
-The fire did not spread.
+In the evening, the soot glowed in the chimney of a family house in Kossuth Lajos Street, Philippines.
+Professional firefighters from Nyíradony marched to remove the glowing parts with the help of a chimney digger.

 Hajdú-Bihar County Disaster Management Directorate